ITfoxtec/FoxIDs/docs/samples.md

 ## Configure samples in FoxIDs track

-The samples kan be configured in a FoxIDs track with the sample seed tool or manually through the FoxIDs Control Client.
+The samples can be configured in a FoxIDs track with the sample seed tool or manually through the FoxIDs Control Client.

 > The sample seed tool is found in the sample solution: tools/SampleSeedTool.